 An open and airy kitchen featuring new caledonia granite.

-Black cabinets with new caledonia granite to finish off these stunning kitchen.
+Black cabinets with new caledonia granite to finish off these stunning kitchens.

 New Caledonia Granite against dark grey walls and white accents.

 Pink Granite kitchen counters really make a statement!
-Just like choose red for your counters, pink granite must be paired correctly with the correct color scheme or you may be remodeling your kitchen again as soon as its finished.
+Just like choosing red for your counters, pink granite must be paired correctly with the correct color scheme or you may be remodeling your kitchen again as soon as it’s finished.
 For pink counters, we recommend you keep it simple and stay with simple white cabinetry.
-But then again its your kitchen, and if you want pink and even black, being creative sometimes turns out to be a masterpiece in disguise.
+But then again it’s your kitchen, and if you want pink and even black, being creative sometimes turns out to be a masterpiece in disguise.

-For those of you how love everything pink, you can find pink granite for your dream kitchen.
+For those of you, who love everything pink, you can find pink granite for your dream kitchen.

 A Shivakashi Pink Pink granite countertop.